 Why Choose QIMA?

 Because the changes to RoHS 2 are critical for manufacturers, it’s important to take note of these changes and follow the guidelines carefully.
-The new regulations take effect March 2019, and you must be compliant by that date, or face steep penalties and lost revenues.
-QIMA is a trusted partner that can help you ensure your compliance with RohS 2 before the deadline and stay compliant in the future.
+QIMA is a trusted partner that can help you ensure your compliance with RohS 2 and stay compliant.

 Easily Schedule Your Rohs 2 China Compliance Tests Online

 Our online platform and mobile application make it easy for you to schedule RoHS 2 compliance testing, and receive your results at any time.
 Book new tests, view pending orders, and access results from your mobile device.
 Our online platform provides valuable supply chain insights, including a summary of your QC activity, all of your supplier’s quality stats, industry benchmarking data, and more.

 |This site is protected by copyright and trademark laws under US and international law.

 |QIMA © 2024

 ClientID:; Client:; Affiliate:;